What do you need to climb Kilimanjaro?

 Tents.
 We provide clients with high-quality, four-season mountain tents.
 Each tent sleeps two people, so please note that you'll be sharing your tent with one other person (unless you request a single supplement).
 Follow Alice toilet.
 We supply our climbers with a private toilet that's housed in a little tent.
 This is more hygienic than using the communal ablutions.
 Sleeping bag.
 You need a bag that can handle very cold conditions.
 We provide clients with four-season sleeping bags suitable for at least -18°C (-4°F).
 A sleeping mat.
 We provide you with a padded mat that provides a comfy, more insulated sleeping spot.
 Down jacket.
-We supply high-quality down jackets that can withstand temperatures up to -20°C (-4°F).
-These can be rented from Follow Alice at $40 per jacket.
+We supply high-quality down jackets that can withstand temperatures as low as -20°C (-4°F).
+These can be rented from Follow Alice for $40 for the duration of the climb.
 We highly recommend these!
 Trekking poles.
-We can rent you high-quality, collapsible trekking poles for US$15.
+We can rent you high-quality, collapsible trekking poles for US$15 for the trip.

-1 backpack (between 35 and 50 litres) 1 backpack rain cover 1 duffel bag (between 65 and 100 litres) 1 hydration pack (water bladder) 2 water bottles
+1 backpack (between 35 and 50 litres) 1 backpack rain cover Dry bags 1 duffel bag (between 65 and 100 litres) 1 hydration pack (water bladder) 2 water bottles